Dig-A-Hash/public-contracts/src/DigAHashDemo/README.md

 ## mint(address to)

 Function to mint a new token.
-This function generates a Dig-A-Hash token URI and mints the token using OZ \_safeMint.
+This function generates a Dig-A-Hash token URI and mints the token using OZ safeMint technique.

 ## tokenURI(uint256 tokenId)

 Function to get the token URI for a given token.
 This function is overridden from the ERC721 and ERC721URIStorage standards.
+This link should point to a Dig-A-Hash Dynamic Meta-Data API endpoint, and the link is automatically built by the contract at mint.
+You do not need to worry about setting the Meta-Data URI.

 ## burn(uint256 tokenId)